kdd-ubc/ribosome.xyz-frontend.ts/README.md

 ![homepage](src/static/readme/ribosome-home.png)

+**Ribosome Structures**
+This database presents a catalogue of all the ribosome structures deposited to the RCSB/PDB.
+These structures are processed here for an easy search and access of the structures and their components (listed below).
+Various modules are also available to process and analyze the structures.

 **Ribosomal Proteins**

-In order to enable comprehensive comparison of structures deposited by the community in to the RCSB/PDB, a common ontology is required for comparing proteins and the data associated with them across multiple files (Fig. 1).
-One solution is to refer to Uniprot accession codes and/or InterPro families of the proteins, but the naming of ribosomal proteins presents a specific obstacle for data integration.
-Due to historical contingency, many ribosomal proteins from different species were originally assigned the same name, despite being often unrelated in structure and function.
-To eliminate confusion, a nomenclature has been proposed to standardize known ribosomal protein names and provide a framework for novel ones.
-While this nomenclature has been mostly adopted in recent structural studies, PFAM families and UniProt database as well as PDB still contain numerous references to earlier naming systems.
+To enable comprehensive comparison of structures deposited by the community in to the RCSB/PDB, we have provided a common ontology that allows to get access to the structure of ribosomal proteins across multiple files, by refering to their standard names (Fig. 1).
+This ontology is notably based on a nomenclature that was recently adopted for naming ribosomal proteins.

 **Ligands, Antibiotics and Small Molecules**

-Crystallographic models frequently feature ligands and small molecules that are not intrinsic to the ribosome but are still of great interest whether due to their pharmacological, evolutionary or other import.
-We provide a residue-level catalogu of ligands, small molecules and antibiotics and their physical neighborhood as well as tools to search for similar molecules across other structures in the database.
+We provide a residue-level catalogue of ligands, small molecules and antibiotics that are solved with ribosome structures.
+Additional tools allow to visualize their physical neighborhood and search for similar molecules across other structures in the database.

 **Ribosome Exit Tunnel**

-Ribosome exit tunnel and the peptidyl-transferase center are of particular interest in the exploration of the translation process and evolutionary modifications in different species.
-We gather a selection of exit-tunnel models from the available structures in the hopes of further extending this dataset in the future.

-The constitution of the exit tunnel is of interest for evolutionary, physio-chemical and pharmacological reasons.
-We provide a mechanism to export some preliminary data about the walls of the exit tunnel as well cylinder-centerline of the tunnel as is caputured in a given model.

-Three main features are provided at the moment that characterize the tunnel walls:
+The database contains ribosome exit-tunnel models from some selected structures in the current version, which will be extended to more structures in the future.
+Data export is available, focusing on the three following main features:

 1. Residue profile of the RPs that interface with the tunnel.
 (Each protein is identified by its new nomenclature (ex. uL4) where is possible and can thus be compared against